lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 Step 3.
 Plot the phase curve for the TNO
 ========================================

+Step 3.1.
+Explore the population of the Main Belt Asteroids.
+The Main Belt Asteroids (MBAs) are located, roughly, in the band of semi-major axes ``a`` between 1.6 au and 4.2 au - the definition is not uniform in the literature.
+The location is between Mars's and Jupiter's orbits.
+Here, we will plot the distribution of the number of MBAs as a function of ``a`` in the region above.
+First, execute the query below to select a good number of MBAs.

 **CANNOT BE DONE WITH SSOBJECTID = -735085100561880491**

 **DO NOT USE TNO; USE MBA WITH A GOOD PHASE-CURVE FIT.**